How to Feel Complete With Self-Love and Acceptance

 Goes on, moves on to live

-Having an Incomplete Life
+Living an Empty Life

 The harsh acceptance of what was lost is mourned, while the pain of what never was, is grieved.
-Broken pieces of our lives become puzzles for which we ask the questions, "Why" and "How."
+Broken pieces of our lives become puzzles for which we ask the questions, "why" and "how."

 For example, many never get the chance to experience the joy of a fulfilling relationship or the miracle that is expressed through the birth of a child.
 Others were blessed with the full circle of God's love only to lose it too soon.